 - a.
 Meals are considered a business expense only when they are part of a meeting or activity with a non-University associate and when a clear and specific business discussion takes place.
 An example of a business meal is taking a candidate for employment to dinner during the interview process.
-A Business Meals form, found on the Documents site of myWestfield, is required for each meal.
-An original itemized receipt is required.
-Gratuities are limited to 20%. - A reasonable cost of meals for official University-sponsored events may be permitted based on moderate limits established by the Board of
+A Business Meals form, found on the Documents site of myWestfield, is required for each meal. \An original itemized receipt is required.
+Gratuities are limited to 20%-. - b.
+A reasonable cost of meals for official University-sponsored events may be permitted based on moderate limits established by the Board of

-APPROVED: October 1996 2024 section Administrative

-number 0300

-Page 3 of 4

-REVIEWED: April 2018 October
+Westfield State University Policy concerning: section number Page Administrative 0300 3 of 4 APPROVED: October 1996 2024 REVIEWED: April 2018 October